oscillot/reddit-scraper/README.md

 http://www.lfd.uci.edu/~gohlke/pythonlibs/#lxml

 This project was built using lxml 3.02, and Python 2.7.3-2.7.5, though other versions may work.
-It also requires requests, sqlalchemy and pillow.
+It also requires requests, sqlalchemy, pillow and BeautifulSoup4.

 HOW TO WRITE PLUGINS
 --------------------------------------------------------------------------------